valeriemiller5/my-weather-app/README.md

 # my-weather-app

 ## About this App
 > This is a basic weather app that calls to the OpenWeatherMap.org API for current weather conditions in the city input by the user, as well as that city's 5 day forecast.
-The background color of the app changes depending on the UV index for that day: green for favorable, yellow for moderate, and red for severe.
+The background color of the app changes depending on the UV index for that day: green for favorable, yellow for moderate, and red for severe <br />
 This app was build using the OpenWeatherMap.org API, jQuery, UIkit for CSS styling, and Firebase.
 Note: the assignment called for students to use local storage; however, I chose to use Firebase instead since previous assignments used local storage.

 ## Demo